AngjelSpasovski/projects-hub/docs/tasks/README.md

 This folder contains the active product roadmap for Projects Hub.
 The root [`TASKS.md`](../../TASKS.md) remains the master checklist; detailed work is tracked here.

+## Current Release Status

+The target project list for the current static portfolio release is complete.
+New duplicate-prone ideas are deferred unless they prove a clearly different user experience.
+Backend integration is also deferred so the app remains deployable as a static GitHub Pages portfolio without secrets.

 ## Work Order

 1. [UI refinements](./UI_REFINEMENTS.md)